 - Yes.
-Some programs were unable to participate in Domestic Violence Counts 2013 because of extenuating circumstances.
+Some programs were unable to participate in this year's Domestic Violence Counts because of extenuating circumstances.
 But the report still shows the amazing work that domestic violence programs did in your state -- despite not everyone participating.
 We recommend that you use the state and national report as supplemental data to other reports and information you have specific to your community.
-We also encourage you to participate in Domestic Violence Counts 2014!
+We also encourage you to participate in the next Domestic Violence Counts!

 We are not a primary purpose domestic violence program, but we want to be a part of this count.